infinitered/cr-2024-intermediate-workshop-lessons/05-widgets.md

 In Android, much of what you'll do with widgets will be in TypeScript/JSX.
 It'll fit neatly within your `src` folder.

 On iOS, there's some Swift UI, some JSON, some Expo Modules API stuff, a little TypeScript... phew!
-Some of it can go whereever, but some of it needs to go in specific places in your project.
+Some of it can go wherever, but some of it needs to go in specific places in your project.
 So, we're going to try our best, keeping widget-related TS in a **src/widgets** folder, and putting the rest where it needs to go.

 1. Create the **src/widgets** folder.
 Cross-platform code will go in the root here.
 2. Create the **src/widgets/android** folder.
 Android-platform-specific TS will go in the root here.
 There will be a lot of this.